carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

       Carpentries Core Team.
    -  Upcoming changes to software or changes in practice occurring in the field that should be considered by CAC.
-   -  Other agenda items brought to Chair by CAC members.
+   -  Other agenda items brought to the Chair by CAC members.
    -  Each agenda item should include links to relevant conversations or information, as well as an approximate length of time for discussion.
-Notify Secretary when agenda is ready to share.
+Notify the Secretary when the agenda is ready to share.

 -  [Chair](#chair) Maintain open agenda items as issues to the CAC GitHub repository.
 Update these with links to relevant conversations